 Things have been a little bit different coming back to school this year, with some classrooms set up in slightly different ways and new routines that the children are adapting well to.

-September begins with the question ‘What makes us strong?’
+September will begin with settling the children back into the classroom.
+We launch with the question ‘What makes us strong?’
 We will be thinking about the physical and emotional qualities that make us strong.
 The term will begin by learning about knights.
 The children will be set the challenge of finding out all about castles to help a Lord and Lady rescue their captured prince.
 We will be reading a range of information books about castles and plan to write our own information pages.
-We will also be visiting a real castle to help us learn more!
 Our learning will then progress into the fantasy side of castles.
 We will be reading different stories about dragons and writing our own imaginative stories.
-In Maths we will be progressing the children’s key skills in place value and then moving onto number and calculation.
-In art we will be creating our own mythical creatures and in science we will be investigating the most suitable materials that can be used to build our own castles.
-In R.E. our key question this term is ‘What is the good news that Jesus brings?’
-In computing we will be exploring algorithms and designing our own computer games.
-An overview of the curriculum can be found on the website at
+Towards the end of term we will be thinking about what makes us strong on the inside and exploring the lives of many important heroes and heroines in history.

 Forest School sessions for year 2 are on a Tuesday.
-Further details will be sent to the children participating in the first block of 6 sessions in a separate letter.
+Further details will be sent to the children participating in the first block of sessions in a separate letter.

 Homework and Reading at home

 Children will continue to bring their book band reading books home from school and they should be reading for 10 minutes every day.
 Please fill in their Reading Record each time you read at home, filling in the title and page numbers.
 If you would like to write a brief comment about how your child got on that is always helpful.
 The children will again be taking part in the reading challenge where they will be earning certificates for reading 20, 50, 100 times and beyond and these will be awarded to the children at school.